alexx855/axie-discord-bot/readme.md

-# Axie Infinity Marketplace Bot
+# MitNightShopBot: Your personal 24/7 Discord Marketplace Bot for Axie Infinity

+Welcome to MitNightShop, your dedicated Discord bot for the Axie Infinity marketplace on the Ronin Network.
+Operating 24/7, this bot allows you to create and execute orders automatically, ensuring you never miss an opportunity.

+## Key Features:
+- **Automated Order Execution**: Set up your buy, sell, or trade orders and MitNightShopBot will execute them automatically, any time of day.
+- **User-Friendly Interface**: Simple and direct commands coupled with timely updates keep you well-informed and in control.

-This project provides a Discord bot that interacts with the Axie Infinity marketplace on the Ronin Network.
-The bot is capable of performing transactions using a private key. **Please exercise caution when deploying this bot, as it can execute transactions on behalf of the private key specified in the .env file.**
+**Please exercise caution when deploying this bot, as it can execute transactions on behalf of the private key (account) that must be specified in the `.env` file or as an environment variable.**

 ## Prerequisites